 What we don’t: Burners are close together, which limits which cookware you can use.

 Two burners are sufficient for most campers, but aspiring camp chefs or those who typically head out with larger groups might want to step up to a three-burner stove.
 Stansport’s 3-Burner Propane Stove stands out as one of only a few tabletop designs on the market, which makes it far easier to transport and less cumbersome to set up than a freestanding design like the Explorer above.
-Stansport doesn’t list the exact weight, but it’s reasonably sized and perfectly manageable for one person to carry from car to campsite (for reference, it’s around the same size as Eureka’s two-burner Ignite Plus above).
-Importantly, it also comes equipped with helpful touches like matchless ignition, intuitive temperature controls, and an integrated windscreen—all at a very palatable $160 full MSRP (and just around $100 on Amazon at the time of publishing).
+The stove is reasonably sized and perfectly manageable for one person to carry from car to campsite, though it's a bit heftier than most two-burner models.
+Importantly, it also comes equipped with helpful touches like matchless ignition, intuitive temperature controls, and an integrated windscreen—all at a very palatable $160 full MSRP (and well under $100 on Amazon at the time of publishing).

 See the Stansport 3-Burner Propane Stove